ErikMeinders/knx_platformio/ai/context.md

 by running `source ~/.platformio/penv/bin/activate` in the terminal.

 I want you to keep track of the things you do in the journal directory in a per day journal file in markdown format.
+Make sure to create a new journal file for each day you work on the project.
+The journal files should be named in the format of YYYY-MM-DD.md.
+The journal files should be created in the journal directory.
+The journal files should be written in markdown format.
+The journal files should be committed to the repository.

+## TODO

+- [ ] Transition from blocking webserver and websocket to non-blocking webserver and websocket